Welcome to Spring Hill

 Spring Hill School expects students and personnel to have high standards of conduct, appropriate dress and appearance.
 A student’s appearance should not be of such extremes that it draws undue attention to the student, nor should his/her dress and appearance distract or interfere with learning and teaching in the classroom.
 Positive habits of cleanliness and neatness should be developed at an early age.
 Specific rules establishing dress code are as follows:

-- C) Clothing that is too revealing is not to be worn at school (i.e. low cut blouses, spaghetti/tank tops, bare midriff).
-Shorts and skirt length should fall below
+- Clothing that is too revealing is not to be worn at school (i.e. low cut blouses, spaghetti/tank tops, bare midriff).
+Shorts and skirt length should be no shorter than four inches above the knee.

 Parents of students who continue to break the dress codes will be called for a conference.